Our Mission is Education for All Ages

 For Kids to Learn At Home

-- "Apples at School": Amanda visted The Young School to conduct a program celebrating apples!
+October 2013: "Apples at School".
+Amanda visted The Young School to conduct a program celebrating apples!
 Students listened to a story that captured their imagination, tasted apples and then made Apple Paninis!
-Here's the recipe from one of the students.
+Here's the pdflogosmallrecipe from one of the students.

-- "Colorful Choices": St. Helena Elementary Students shopped for color at the market and then met up with Amanda for a lesson on nutrition.
+October 2013: "Colorful Choices".
+St. Helena Elementary Students shopped for color at the market and then met up with Amanda for a lesson on nutrition.

 And in favorite things, we have listed:

-- Websites that will give you food for thought!
+Websites that will give you food for thought!

-- and for the "Movie Buffs", take a trip down memory lane and watch one of the great movies shown at past market "Movie Fundraisers".
+And for the "Movie Buffs", take a trip down memory lane and watch one of the great movies shown at past market "Movie Fundraisers".